astratto/knife-vcloud/README.md

     (OPTIONAL) knife[:vcloud_api_version] = '1.5'

 ###Login
-This command can be used to verify that the vCloud Server can be reached and credentials are correct.
+This command can be used to verify that vCloud Director can be reached and credentials are correct.

 _Example:_